musoniusr/DhammaratoDhamma/_posts/2024-06-08-direct-path-goes-directly-to-satisfaction-the-sangha-us-119.md

 So that's the first knowledge.
 And that first knowledge can come when we keep practicing over and over and over again, being satisfied until that satisfaction begins to settle in.
 And that's your normal state.
 Now, that doesn't mean you're going to be free from hindrances forever.
 No, the hindrances are going to come back.

 And when they do, you can say, hot dog, I see you.
 I see you, mister Hindrance.
-I see you, Myra.
+I see you, Mara.
 That's the word that the buddha used.
 Aha, I see you, Marae, which is that attitude of, I can do this, I can handle that.

 I can handle Mara when Mara comes.
 I can handle these hindrances when they come back in the mind.
 No doubt about it.
 No questions to need to be asked about how to practice meditation.
 Stop asking questions about how to practice meditation and start just feeling satisfied.